Fiserv/acceptance-solutions-apac/docs/APIs/localpoi/InterAppIms.md

 # Inter-Application Integration

-Inter Application Integration provides a seamless integration between the Fiserv payment application and the merchant application locally installed in android-based terminals.
+Inter Application Integration provides a seamless integration between the Fiserv payment application and the merchant application locally installed in android-based terminals.<BR/>
 E.g. A biller can integrate with a payment application and complete the payment transaction.

 Financial payment transactions that are supported by inter application to billers include functions like Sale, Pre-Authorisation Sale, Pre-Authorisation Completion, Transaction Status Check, EMI Sale, Void, Settlement and Bharat QR code generation.